![]() |

 course is tailored specifically towards pre-nursing students but is also

-See comment below this section.]
+comment below this section.]
 This course involves A LOT of memorization

 of vocabulary along with more conceptual-based learning.
 Furthermore, this